Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: CONCLUSIONS

 This strategy distinguishes the proposed method from conventional approaches to iWBC by focusing on dynamics simplification, which allows for the application of conventional methods of iWBC.
 The proposed method is integrated with LQP-based problems using the sequential method with off-the-shelf solvers.
 It is also available to use other solving method of LQP, or integrate the other dedicated solvers for the LQP.

-When the proposed method was applied to the LQP formulation, which is commonly used in other studies, and computed using the sequential method, a 222 \% improvement in compuational efficiency was observed for the 33-DOF model at double support, and a 310\% improvement was observed for the 45-DOF model.
-This demonstrates a significant performance improvement with increasing DOF.
+When the proposed method was applied to the LQP formulation, which is commonly used in other studies, and computed using the sequential method, a 54.9 \% decrease in computation time was observed for the 33-DOF model at double support, and a 67.7\% decrease was observed for the 45-DOF model.
+This demonstrates a significant efficiency improvement with increasing DOF.
 The control performance was also found to be similar between the two methods, demonstrating that computational time can be reduced without compromising control performance.

 For the future works, we would also like to develop this method for higher-level planners to tackle more complex computational challenges.